 Born in Seoul, Korea, Kira Nam Greene lives and works in Brooklyn, NY.
 She received her BFA from San Francisco Art Institute, her MFA from School of Visual Arts and her BA in International Relations from Seoul National University.
 Prior to becoming an artist, Greene earned her Ph.
 D in Political Science from Stanford University, specializing in Political Economy in East Asia, and taught wide variety of subject matters in Political Economy both in academic and business settings.

-Greene has shown her work widely at venues such as Sheldon Museum of Art, Brown University, Salisbury University, Wave Hill, Bronx Museum of Art, Noyes Museum, Accola Griefen Gallery, Lodge Gallery, Kiechel Fine Art, A.I.R.
+Greene has shown her work widely at venues such as Sheldon Museum of Art, Muskegon Museum of Art, Brown University, Salisbury University, Wave Hill, Bronx Museum of Art, Noyes Museum, Accola Griefen Gallery, Lodge Gallery, Kiechel Fine Art, A.I.R.
 Gallery and Jane Lombard Gallery.
 Her work has been covered in publications such as Artnet News, Art F City, Wallpaper, W Magazine, Lincoln Star Journal, Art21 Blog, Hyphen Magazine, The Korea Daily and New York Art Beat.
-She was a Stewart MacMillan Chair in Painting at Maryland Institute College of Art, Baltimore, MD in 2017-28 and is currently a part-time faculty of Fine Arts MFA Program at Parsons School of Design.
+In 2019, Greene is a finalist for the inaugural Bennett Prize.
+She will have her first solo exhibition with Lyons Wier Gallery in New York in November, 2019.
+Greene was a Stewart MacMillan Chair in Painting at Maryland Institute College of Art, Baltimore, MD in 2017-28 and is currently a part-time faculty of Fine Arts MFA Program at Parsons School of Design.